 The Dallas County Law Enforcement Center houses the Dallas County sheriff’s department, including administrative and support spaces and the 61 general population cells.

 - Jail portion of the building is heated and cooled using water-source heat pumps.
 A heat pump water circulating system will be provided to circulate water to each heat pump and condensing unit for the VRF system.

 - Wet sprinkler system was provided throughout the building.
 A dry sprinkler system was provided in the sally port.

 - Electronic microprocessor-based direct digital control (DDC) system controls the facility, including the primary control mechanism for all HVAC, emergency generator, and interior and exterior lighting controls.
 All schedule and setpoint modifications were readily accomplished through an on-site terminal.
-Each zone or space have individual control and will be addressable from the central operator station to assist in troubleshooting.
+Each zone or space has individual control and will be addressable from the central operator station to assist in troubleshooting.

 - Emergency power was supplied by a diesel-fired engine generator located on grade near the building.

 - Complete voice and data and communications structured wiring system was provided for the facility, including telecommunications spaces and pathways, equipment racks, telecommunications cables, termination hardware, cable management hardware, and telecommunications jacks.